ga-wdi-boston/sql/README.md

 ### Adding rows to a table

-- [Inserting Data](http://www.postgresql.org/docs/9.4/static/dml-insert.html) - overview of adding rows
+- [Inserting Data](http://www.postgresql.org/docs/9.4/static/dml-insert.html) - overview of adding rows to a table.
-- [INSERT](http://www.postgresql.org/docs/9.4/static/sql-insert.html) - detailed documentation of PostgreSQL's version of the SQL `INSERT INTO` command
+- [INSERT](http://www.postgresql.org/docs/9.4/static/sql-insert.html) - detailed documentation of PostgreSQL's version of the SQL `INSERT INTO` command.
-- [COPY](http://www.postgresql.org/docs/9.4/static/sql-copy.html) - detailed documentation of PostgreSQL's `COPY` command for loading data in bulk
+- [COPY](http://www.postgresql.org/docs/9.4/static/sql-copy.html) - detailed documentation of PostgreSQL's `COPY` command for loading data in bulk.

 For inserting bulk data, PostgreSQL provides the `COPY` command.
 We won't use that command directly, as it executes relative to the server installation, rather we'll use `psql`'s meta-command `\copy` allowing us to load data relative to where we run `psql`.
 Bulk loading is something available with most RDBMSs, but the specific commands and capabilities vary.